micahflee/qube-apps/README.md

 # Qube Apps

-Install, run, and update apps in the private storage of a Qube
+Install, run, and update apps in the private storage of a Qube.

-## Building instrutions
+## Build and install in Qubes

 Get the code: